xeTaiz/jekylltest/pages/manual/manual-gettingstarted-network.md

 sidebar: manual_sidebar
 permalink: manual-gettingstarted-network.html
 folder: manual
+has_video: true
+publish: true
 ---
 # The Inviwo Network
 Inviwo networks are built around a few concepts in order to keep the resulting graphs clean and deterministic.
 This guide explains those concepts and clarifies the chronological order of processor execution.
+We also have an accompanying video tutorial:
+{% include youtube.html id="KK92UQqk800" caption="Network Evaluation and Event Propagation" %}

 Overall the networks are built to roughly represent the *Visualization Pipeline*, thus there is a data-flow from the top to the bottom of the network.
 Note that there must not be cycles in the graph!